GiGurra/bookeeper/README.md

 The only way currently to control mod load order is to deactivate and reactivate mods in the desired order, Sorry :D, this might be improved later, if I (or someone else) continues working on this.

-The easiest solution right now is to just creat your load order once, with `bookeeper mods activate <mod-name> <version>`, and then save it to a profile with `bookeeper profiles save <profile-name>`.
+The easiest solution right now is to just create your load order once, with `bookeeper mods activate <mod-name> <version>`, and then save it to a profile with `bookeeper profiles save <profile-name>`.
 Then you can just load that profile whenever.